ruanyf/css-modules-demos/README.md

 }
 ```

-The build tool will compile the class name into a hash string.
+The build runner will compile the class name `style.title` into a hash string.

-App.js

 ```html
 <h1 class="_3zyde4l1yATCOkgn-DBWEL">